 3.05 Home Phone Usage

 Comwave manages its phone-line network to ensure reliable delivery of services to its customers.
 Comwave's home phone service is for normal residential use and may not be used for any commercial use whatsoever.
-Comwave reserves the right to investigate whether a residential phone plan is being abused for a commercial purpose and if so, Comwave may choose to terminate the residential agreement and to suggest a more suitable plan to meet the customer's needs.
+Comwave reserves the right to investigate whether a residential phone plan is being abused for a commercial purpose and if so, Comwave may choose to terminate the agreement and to suggest a more suitable plan to meet the customer's needs.

 3.06 Equipment Returns

 (a) All equipment must be returned to Comwave at the Subscribers' expense.
 Comwave will not accept collect packages or pay to have packages picked up.
 All returned equipment must be returned to Comwave in like-new re-salable condition in its original packaging.
+Missing or damaged components will be billable.
+Except for warranty replacement, a $25 restocking fee shall apply to each device.

 (b) Replacement: If the equipment is deemed defective by Comwave, and new equipment is shipped to the Subscriber, the Subscriber is responsible at his own expense for the safe return of the defective unit to Comwave in good physical condition at the address indicated by Comwave representatives.
 All returned equipment must be accompanied with a note inside the packaging with the RA number (Return Authorization).
 Equipment without an RA will not be processed by Comwave.